The 25 Worst Cookie Mistakes You're Making

 Baking, as you know, isn't just a culinary art form; there's a lot of chemistry involved, too.
 To up your cookie-baking game, we've called in chefs and bakers to share some common cookie baking mistakes that happen, and relay their best tips on what to do instead.
 That way, no more cookies need to be sacrificed to the trash bin.

-Here are 30 cooking baking mistakes you may be making, and how to avoid them.
-For more cooking tips, check out our list of 21 Best Healthy Cooking Hacks of All Time.
+Here are 25 cookie baking mistakes you may be making, and how to avoid them.

 Mistake: Using artificial vanilla.